pvgenuchten/gp-ogc-api-records/spec/gp-ogc-api-records.md

 ## 1. Introduction <a name="introduction"></a>

-This document proposes a technical approach for implementing the requirements set out in the INSPIRE Implementing Rules for Network Services \[[IRs for NS]\] based on the newly adopted [OGC API - Records standard](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html).
+This document proposes a technical approach for implementing the requirements set out in the INSPIRE Implementing Rules for Network Services \[[IRs for NS]\] based on the to be adopted [OGC API - Records standard](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html).

-Several possible solutions for implementing Discovery services are already endorsed by the INSPIRE Maintenance and Implementation (MIG) group.
-[Technical guidelines documents](https://inspire.ec.europa.eu/Technical-Guidelines2/Network-Services/41) are available that cover implementations based on ATOM, WFS 2.0, WCS and SOS.
+An alternative solution for implementing Discovery services is already endorsed by the INSPIRE Maintenance and Implementation (MIG) group.
+[Technical guidelines documents](https://inspire.ec.europa.eu/Technical-Guidelines2/Network-Services/41) are available that cover an implementation based on CSW.

-While all of these approaches use the Web for providing access to geospatial data, the new family of OGC API standards aim to be more developer friendly by requiring less up-front knowledge of the standard involved.
+While this approaches uses the Web for providing access to geospatial data, the new family of OGC API standards aim to be more developer friendly by requiring less up-front knowledge of the standard involved.
 The rapid emergence of Web APIs provide a flexible and easily understandable means for access to data, as recommended by the W3C Data on the Web Best Practices [DWBP Best Practice 23](https://www.w3.org/TR/dwbp/#accessAPIs) and [DWBP Best Practice 24](https://www.w3.org/TR/dwbp/#APIHttpVerbs).

 Therefore, this document describes an additional option for the implementation of INSPIRE Discovery services.

-In order to facilitate the use of off-the-shelf software implementing the OGC API - Records standard (ogcapirecords) to meet the requirements in this document, INSPIRE-specific extensions are limited to the absolute minimum.
+In order to facilitate the use of off-the-shelf software implementing the OGC API - Records standard to meet the requirements in this document, INSPIRE-specific extensions are limited to the absolute minimum.
 Where several implementation options exist, this document describes the specific way of application of the ogcapirecords and associated standards to meet the requirements of the INSPIRE Implementing Rules for Discovery services.

 ### OGC API - Records - a brief overview

 OGC API standards define modular API parts that spatially enable Web APIs in a consistent way.
 The [OpenAPI specification](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#OpenAPI) is used to define the API building blocks.

 OGC API - Records provides API building blocks to create, modify and query Records on the Web.
 OGC API - Records is comprised of multiple parts, each of them is a separate standard.
-The ["Core"](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html) part specifies the core capabilities and is restricted to retrieving Records where geometries are represented in the WGS 84 coordinate reference system with axis order longitude/latitude.
+The ["Core"](#) part specifies the core capabilities and is restricted to retrieving Records where geometries are represented in the WGS 84 coordinate reference system with axis order longitude/latitude.
 Additional capabilities that address more advanced needs will be specified in additional parts.
 A [roadmap](https://www.opengeospatial.org/roadmap) is made available by the OGC.

-By default, every API implementing this standard will provide access to a single data set.
-Rather than sharing the data as a complete data set, the OGC API - Records standards offer direct, fine-grained access to the data at the feature (object) level.
-Query operations enable clients to retrieve Records from the underlying data store based upon simple selection criteria, defined by the client.

 For further details about the standard, see the official [OGC API - Records website](https://www.opengeospatial.org/standards/ogcapi-Records).

-For a description of the main differences between WFS 2.0 and OGC API - Records, see [this section in the Guide on OGC API - Records](https://github.com/opengeospatial/ogcapi-Records/blob/master/guide/section_8_WFS_2_0_v_3_0.adoc).

 ## 2. Scope <a name="scope"></a>